nrnvgh/nautobot-app-dns-models/DNS_RULE_SYSTEM_REQUIREMENTS.md

   - Do global rules apply to objects with specific tenants configured?
   - When both global and tenant-specific rules exist, which takes precedence?
   - How does rule inheritance work down organizational hierarchies?
-- [x] **Rule Precedence System**: Implement clear hierarchy for overlapping rule scenarios ✅
+- [x] **Location-Based Rule Precedence**: Implement location vs global rule hierarchy ✅
   - **Completed**: Location-specific vs global rule priority with per-record-type resolution
   - **Architecture**: Different record types can use different rule sources (location vs global)
-  - **Future**: Tenant-specific precedence and user control over precedence order
+- [ ] **Full Rule Precedence System**: Extend to tenant-specific precedence and user control over precedence order
 - [ ] **Per-Zone Rule Support**: Evaluate zone-scoped rule organization
   - Should rules be scoped to specific DNS zones for better performance?
   - How do zone-scoped rules interact with template-calculated zones?